Case study

 Remote bookings follow the same process

 Send the dates, venue, and a brief outline of what you need.
-I'll come back the same working day with a quote and a Zoom link if you want to talk it through.
+Half-day, full-day, and multi-day rates are available, with optional live drops and integrated video.
+Same-working-day quote on weekdays, with a Zoom link if you want to talk it through.